samman4/final-project/README.md

 Getis, A., & Ord, J. K. (1992).
 The Analysis of Spatial Association by Use of Distance Statistics.
 Geographical Analysis, 24(3), 189–206. https://doi.org/10.1111/j.1538-4632.1992.tb00261.x

-Relevance: This source is fundamental for understanding spatial statistics, particularly tools like Moran’s I and the spatial distribution patterns applied in your wildfire density analysis.

 Lu, G. Y., & Wong, D. W. (2008).
 An adaptive inverse-distance weighting spatial interpolation technique.
 Computers & Geosciences, 34(9), 1044–1055. https://doi.org/10.1016/j.cageo.2007.07.010

-Relevance: This article provides valuable insights into interpolation techniques like IDW, directly supporting your use of IDW for temperature surface creation and validation.
 Páez, A., & Wheeler, D. C. (2009).
 Geographically weighted regression.
 In Encyclopedia of GIS.
 Elsevier. https://doi.org/10.1016/B978-008044910-400447-8

-Relevance: This source explains the Geographically Weighted Regression (GWR) technique, which you used to model localized variations in the relationship between temperature and wildfire density.

 Węglarczyk, S. (2018).
 Kernel density estimation and its application.
 ITM Web of Conferences, 23, 00037. https://doi.org/10.1051/itmconf/20182300037

-Relevance: This reference supports your use of Kernel Density Estimation (KDE) for identifying wildfire hotspots, providing a theoretical framework for this spatial analysis method.